transferzero/api-documentation/_includes/corridors/transfer_reasons.md

 Educational services: educational_services
 Operational leasing: operational_leasing
-Cultural and recreational services: cultural_and_recreational_services Salary paid to South African Resident Temporarily Abroad: salary_resident_out_country Salary paid to a non-resident employee in South Africa: salary_non_resident_in_country Salary paid to a foreign national contract worker in South Africa: salary_contract_worker_in_country Payments to social security schemes: social_security_schemes Payments to charities and religious bodies: charities_and_religious_bodies Donations and aid to Government: donations_and_aid_to_government
+Cultural and recreational services: cultural_and_recreational_services Salary paid to recipient country Resident Temporarily Abroad: salary_resident_out_country Salary paid to a non-resident employee in recipient country: salary_non_resident_in_country Salary paid to a foreign national contract worker in recipient country: salary_contract_worker_in_country Payments to social security schemes: social_security_schemes Payments to charities and religious bodies: charities_and_religious_bodies Donations and aid to Government: donations_and_aid_to_government